onefoursix/docker-sdc-cdh-centos/README.md

  This Docker image is stateless and is intended to be used with StreamSets Control Hub (SCH)

  When used with SCH and launched using [SCH's Kubernetes Support](https://streamsets.com/blog/streamsets-control-hub-kubernetes/)
+ SCH manages all persistence for the SDC container

  Info on StreamSets Control Hub is [here](https://streamsets.com/products/sch)